 If we fail to qualify as a RIC for any reason, all of our taxable income will be subject to U.S. federal income tax at regular corporate rates.
-The resulting corporate taxes could substantially reduce our net assets, the amount of income available for distribution and the amount of our distributions.
-Such a failure would have a material adverse effect on us and our stockholders.
+The resulting corporate taxes could substantially reduce our net assets, the amount of income available for distribution to our common stockholders or payment of our outstanding indebtedness including the Notes.
+Such a failure would have a material adverse effect on us and the holders of our securities.